Eva-004/Eva-004/README.md

 ---
 ## 🌱 Current Activities

-- Exploring : Next.js
+- Deepening my knowledge of the MERN Stack
-- Building real-world frontend projects
+- Building scalable and user-friendly web applications
-- Practicing problem solving on : codeforces and leetcode
+- Solving algorithmic problems on Codeforces and LeetCode
+- Continuously improving my data structures and algorithms skills

 ---